intel/intel-extension-for-transformers/intel_extension_for_transformers/neural_chat/ui/customized/vision_demo/README.md

     ```
 4. Execute `npm install` to install the corresponding dependencies.

-5. Execute `npm run dev` in both environments
+5. Execute `npm run dev` in both environment.